jagadeeshwaran001/Obsidian/Learning/computer science/full stack develpment/js/For-of loop and Object , array.md

-it's important to know that a for of loop cannot work on an object directly, since **an object is not iterable**.
+it's important to know that a for of loop cannot work on an object directly, since an object is [[Non-Iterable]]

 if the Object is creted by [[Object.create()]] Then the for-of loop only iterates the child inherited object keys only.
 This is the major advantage of the for-of.